Venue Registrations

 It’s FREE to register your venue for Midsumma Festival — the sooner you register, the sooner you can start booking events in your venue.

-• Venue decal (optional) and access to Midsumma Festival branding
+• Access to Midsumma Festival branding.

-Events cannot complete their registration without a venue, so it is essential that you register your venue on Eventotron ASAP.
+People looking to put on events cannot complete their registration without a venue, so it is essential that you register your venue on Eventotron ASAP.

 In order to register on Eventotron you will need: